justfoxing/ghidra_bridge/README.md

 1. Open the Ghidra Script Manager.
 2. Select the Bridge folder.
-3. Run the ghidra_bridge_server.py script
+3. Run the ghidra_bridge_server_background.py script (for a clean, no-popups bridge).
+You can also use ghidra_bridge_server.py if for some reason you want a big script popup in your face the whole time.

 ### Headless Analysis Context

 You can run Ghidra Bridge as a post analysis script for a headless analysis and then run some further analysis from the client.
+Use the ghidra_bridge_server.py (not \_background.py) for this one, so it doesn't exit until you shut the bridge down.
 ```
 $ghidraRoot/support/analyzeHeadless ghidra-project -import /bin/ls  -scriptPath <install directory for the server scripts> -postscript ghidra_bridge_server.py
 ```